chambakari/hexo/source/_posts/所谓科研/A Survey of Social-based routing in DTN.md

 ---
-title: A Survey of Social-Based Routing in Delay Tolerant Networks: Positive and Negative Social Effects
+title: A Survey of Social-Based Routing in Delay Tolerant Networks With Positive and Negative Social Effects
 date: 2014-09-27
 tags:
 - paper